Coast Path Explorers For Kids

 - Leading activities along the Coast Path with school groups including Wembury, Sparkwell and Newton Ferrers Primary Schools, working in partnership with Wembury Marine Centre and Beach School South West.

-Resources for activities for school trips can be borrowed from Wembury Marine Centre and the Rubbings Trail is available until October 2020.
+Resources for activities for school trips can be borrowed from Wembury Marine Centre and a copy of the project report is available here.